TaskUs (TASK)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-TaskUs’s full-year EPS grew at a decent 8.2% compounded annual growth rate over the last four years, in line with the broader business services sector.
+TaskUs’s full-year EPS grew at an unimpressive 6.8% compounded annual growth rate over the last four years, in line with the broader business services sector.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-TaskUs’s unimpressive 9.3% annual EPS growth over the last two years aligns with its revenue trend.
-On the bright side, this tells us its incremental sales were profitable.
+TaskUs’s decent 11.5% annual EPS growth over the last two years aligns with its revenue trend.
+This tells us it maintained its per-share profitability as it expanded.

-In Q3, TaskUs reported adjusted EPS of $0.42, up from $0.37 in the same quarter last year.
+In Q4, TaskUs reported adjusted EPS of $0.40, up from $0.31 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects TaskUs’s full-year EPS of $1.54 to grow 9.1%.
+Over the next 12 months, Wall Street expects TaskUs’s full-year EPS of $1.63 to shrink by 3.6%.

 8. Cash Is King

-Taking a step back, we can see that TaskUs’s margin expanded by 21.6 percentage points during that time.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.
+Taking a step back, we can see that TaskUs’s margin expanded by 18.6 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 9. Return on Invested Capital (ROIC)